Smartling/wordpress-localization-plugin/readme.txt

 == Changelog ==
 = 3.6.0 =
-* Added support for block level locking when cloning content
+* Added support for block level locking when cloning content.
+The target locked blocks that are present in the source page will have their contents preserved when cloning

 = 3.5.3 =
 * Added support for Elementor icon-list widget